DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 With the advent of cloud computing and its related services such as cloud storage. data lifecyle ecosystems are going thorugh a big change.
 One common overhall hapening within companys due to this is going from onsite database and storage to cloud-based.
 With this comes a need for data related teams to have a better operational understanding.
 A new concept is cloud pricing models and credit consumption.

-This project will focus on optimizing for query cost in Snowflake - a popular Software as a Service(SaaS) for cloud data services and tools.
+This project will focus on operation optimizing through warehouses for query cost in Snowflake - a popular Software as a Service(SaaS) for cloud data services and tools.

 ### Snowflake - Warehouses & Structure

 As a quick overview...
 Snowflake operates in 3 layers that interact with each other:
-- Storage Layer - Where data is stored
+- Storage Layer - Where data is stored in micro partitions, data storage billing calculation
+-  Compute Layer - virtual warehosues, compute credits/ consumption
--  Compute Layer -  Query handling, security, metadata, cloud compute services
+-  Cloud Services Layer - management, Query handling, security, metadata, cloud compute services
--  Cloud Services Layer -

-x is where warehouses are, y is where compute is
+We will focus on the compute layer, becuase it is where virtual warehouses are handled and how credit consumption is calcualted.

+Running a virtual warehouse will cause spending credits to be consummed.
+Credit consumption is effected by various things but primarly determined by the size of a warehouse and ammount of time its running.
+Digging deeper the ammount of time it is running dpeends on the complexity of a query and the ammount of data being queried/ scanned

+to

 ### Snowflake
 - test query